cultuurnet/apidocs/projects/uitdatabank/docs/entry-api/getting-started.md

 ## 3. Switch to the production environment

-After a successful validation you will receive the credentials to connect to the production environment.
+After a successful validation you will automatically receive your production credentials in our [API portal](https://platform.publiq.be).